#2 in My City & My Town – Appreciating London Series

 Each time I visit Greenwich, I take the opportunity to visit the Greenwich Market which is right in the centre of town and today was no different.
 The aroma of fresh coffee and freshly baked bread and pastries was inviting even as I walked along the road towards the market.
 It was not busy but the crowd was beginning to form.

-There is also a huge selection of freshly baked bloomers, delis and cakes.
-There is something for everyone!
+There is also a huge selection of freshly baked bloomers, delis and cakes, something for everyone!

 2. In and around Greenwich Town

-One that I will highly recommend, is a visit to the Nauticalia, located on Nelson Road and on the corner of King William Walk – you can’t miss it!
+A shop that I will highly recommend, is Nauticalia, located on Nelson Road and on the corner of King William Walk – you can’t miss it!
 It is famously quoted as the First Shop in the World! but this claim is probably not true – it is more accurate to regard that this is the first shop in Greenwich since Greenwich Mean Time was invented, so first shop since time began in 1847.

-This beautiful little shop, which looks more like a novelty store from the outside is home to unique nautical gifts and collectables.
+Nauticalia is a beautiful little shop, which looks more like a novelty store from the outside.
+It is home to unique nautical gifts and collectables.
 You will find beautiful clocks and barometers, tools and gadgets, and compasses – all making wonderful souvenirs to purchase.
 Nauticalia is popular amongst tourists as it is a great part of Greenwich and it is worth a visit when you are here.

 Places to eat: